BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 <img src="artificial-selection_files/figure-html/finch-sex-histogram-1.png" width="70%" style="display: block; margin: auto;" />

-For your current assignment, put each generation of plants on its own panel, and set the fill color of the columns by whether the plants were **selected** for breeding or not.
+For your current assignment, put each generation of plants on its own panel, and set the fill color of the columns by whether the plants were selected for breeding or not (the variable **selection**).

 Remove the line `guides(fill = "none") +` to show the fill color legend.

-In *your* figures, the titles should be `"Figure 1."` and `"Figure 2."`.

 For example: